Coderz75/Slackerz-CPP-Package/README.md

 Please note that the var defaults to standard library data types, so you won't be able to use slackerz's custom data types with this.

 <br>
-Slackerz also offers for only GNUC BASED COMPILERS (which includes clang++ and g++) a auto return type for functions, fn.
+Slackerz also offers for ALL COMPILERS an auto return type for functions, fn.
 As stated below

 ```cpp
 fn MyFn(){